wp-plugins/testimonial-rotator/readme.txt

 4. A Testimonial Rotator inserted into a block of text with a shortcode
 5. Testimonials have their own page and use the single template.
 6. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial
+7. New Widget Options (version 1.3+)

 == Changelog ==

+= 1.3 =
+* Randomize testimonials without code
+* Hide the title
+* Display excerpt or full testimonial in width
+* Display specific rotator in widget
+* More shortcode examples
+* The widget has been updated with all the features as options, no more coding!

 = 1.2 =
 * main testimonial now uses the_content filter to make styling better.